Regonold520/Regonold520/README.md

   <p>
-    I love working in high level engines like Godot But I also like the control of a lower framework like LÖVE2D, I primarily use Lua but like to use C++ and other languages at times
+    I love working in high level engines like Godot but I also like the control of a lower framework like LÖVE2D, I primarily use Lua but like to use C++ and other languages at times
   </p>
 </div>